lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 distance, and any districting plan that put the hilltop with the Eastern district would be unfairly penalised by these point-wise distance metrics.
 On the other hand, the impassable region would have a long driving duration, accurately reflecting the political geography.
-In fact, \citeauthor{fh2011}
-specifically suggest using driving durations to improve their metric: "one can extend much of [our analysis] by using driving distance or what legal scholars refer to as 'communities of interest'".
+After acknowledging the shortcomings of Euclidean distance, \citeauthor{fh2011} specifically suggest using driving durations to improve their metric: "one can extend much of [our analysis] by using driving distance or what legal scholars refer to as 'communities of interest'".

-The use of driving durations seems strictly superior in many cases involving human-scale distances.
-Working with Nicholas Eubank and Jonathan Rodden, I update their gerrymandering-detection metric to use driving durations instead
+There are thus strong theoretical grounds for using driving durations in point-wise distance metrics.
+Driving durations also enjoys empirical support---the use of driving durations seems strictly superior in many cases involving human-scale distances.
+Working with Nicholas Eubank and Jonathan Rodden, I update their gerrymandering-detection metric to use driving durations instead \citep{er2019}.
-\citep{er2019}.
 We find a consistently different picture of the social context of American suburban voters, raising the possibility of false positives under the Euclidean distance measure \citep*{elrwp}.

-Why then have

-Similar concerns were echoed by Brian Olson, the creator of BDistricting, who also chose to use Euclidean distances rather than driving durations because: "It might be the right kind of thing to measure, but it would take too long... the large amount of map data and extra computer time to calculate all those travel times would slow the process down horribly.
-It would then require a room filling supercomputer to get an answer in a reasonable amount of time".

-Therefore, while many have recognised the theoretical advantages of using travel times over Euclidean distances / geographic compactness, no one has of yet come up with a computationally feasible way to use it.
-By adopting techniques like downsampling, memoisation, and the use of data structures from computer science, I can make the calculation of travel times computationally feasible, and (hopefully) competitive with existing compactness algorithms like Convex Hull or Polsby-Popper.

-Secondly,
+The second improvement I make is algorithmic and computational.
+My metric improves upon the algorithmic complexity of \citeauthor{fh2011}'s algorithm from an NP-hard problem to one with a $O(n^2)$ polynomial runtime.
+This is an exponential decrease in algorithmic complexity, which means the disparity between my metric and \citeauthor{fh2011}'s increases as the input size grows.
+Similarly, \citeauthor{cm2010}'s measure cannot feasibly be improved with driving durations due to the algorithmic complexity of finding point-to-point travel distances without passing through another district [^7].
+Given that there are strong theoretical and empirical reasons to adopt driving durations, this is a large improvement.
+I also use programming techniques like precomputation and memoisation to decrease the time taken to compute the metric greatly.
+My implementation is competitive with geometry-based compactness measures like Reock: on my machine, both metrics took roughly the same amount of time (~0.20s per step).
 Further details on the metric can be found in Appendix A.

-As a result,
+[^7]: The metric uses the probability that the shortest path between any two points in the district is exactly the shortest path between any two points in the state.
+This requires finding the shortest path between all points in the district subgraph, which has O(n^3) complexity in the best case, but in practice has a larger complexity because we are querying a routing engine for travel times.

-As the Schwartzberg and Polsby-Popper measure are mathematically equivalent, I include only Polsby-Popper in the ensemble.
+Given these considerations, I settle on an ensemble of four different compactness measures: Polsby-Popper, Reock, Convex Hull, and Human Compactness.
+I exclude the Schwartzberg metric as the Schwartzberg and Polsby-Popper measure are mathematically equivalent.
+Finally, I include my point-wise distance metric.
+This ensures the robustness and validity of my results.

-I therefore have what I believe to be the most robust ensemble of compactness measures in the literature

-#### Human compactness

 ### Overview of automated districting algorithms